influencemapping/whos-got-dirt/README.md

 ### Detailed use cases

-There are also more detailed documents to detail use cases for the [Influence Mapping Data Specification](https://docs.google.com/document/d/1PBH9WvwiJ899hJHCxoEdg6Ty6HHF21xYxi5QGgv5rak/edit#) and for the [trade negotiations case study](https://docs.google.com/document/d/11FMG2KlNigZkMhmdlHo1KynNAP8cY4hYEJCtYXBPsCI/edit).
+There are also more detailed documents to detail use cases for the [trade negotiations case study](https://docs.google.com/document/d/11FMG2KlNigZkMhmdlHo1KynNAP8cY4hYEJCtYXBPsCI/edit).

 ### Discussion